Josh Neer: Background

-Neer is from Des Moines, Iowa and began wrestling when he was six years old.
+Neer is from Des Moines, Iowa, and began wrestling when he was six years old.
 In high school, he played football, was an All-Conference baseball player, and in wrestling, he finished fourth in the state for his senior season.
 Neer continued wrestling at Waldorf College, but got injured and dropped out after only a year.
 Neer began boxing when he was 18 years old.

 Mixed martial arts career

 Early career

 Neer went 89–1 as an amateur, sometimes fighting two to three times in one night.
 He received his nickname "The Dentist", by knocking the teeth out of two consecutive opponents during his amateur career.

-Neer began his professional career on March 15, 2003 by knocking out Josh Kennedy.
+Neer began his professional career on March 15, 2003, by knocking out Josh Kennedy.
 He proceeded to win twice, and draw once, before losing to Spencer "The King" Fisher by split decision.
 After losing to Fisher, Neer won each of his next ten fights.

 UFC

 Neer signed with the UFC and lost his first fight to Drew Fickett by submission at the inaugural UFC Ultimate Fight Night.

 Neer fought his next three fights outside the UFC and went 2–1 before going back to the UFC.

-He submitted Melvin Guillard at Ultimate Fight Night 2 and beat Joe Stevenson, who won the Welterweight division of The Ultimate Fighter 2, at Ultimate Fight Night 3.
+He submitted Melvin Guillard at Ultimate Fight Night 3 earning the first ever Fight of the Night award, and beat Joe Stevenson, who won the Welterweight division of The Ultimate Fighter 2, at Ultimate Fight Night 4.
 Neer then lost his next two fights, to Josh Burkman at UFC 61 and by submission to Nick Diaz at UFC 62.

 Again out of the UFC, Neer went 6–1 in his next seven fights before returning to defeat Din Thomas at UFC Fight Night: Florian vs Lauzon.
-He lost to Nate Diaz in the main event at UFC Fight Night: Diaz vs Neer, but followed that defeat with a win at UFC Fight Night: Lauzon vs Stephens over The Ultimate Fighter: Team Hughes vs Team Serra winner, Mac Danzig, by triangle choke in the second round.
+He lost to Nate Diaz in the main event at UFC Fight Night: Diaz vs Neer on September 17, 2008.
+This fight earned him another Fight of the Night award.

+He followed that defeat with a win at UFC Fight Night: Lauzon vs Stephens on February 17, 2009 over The Ultimate Fighter: Team Hughes vs Team Serra winner, Mac Danzig, by triangle choke in the second round.
+This fight earned him another Fight of the Night award.

 Neer lost a unanimous decision over Kurt Pellegrino.
 Throughout the fight Neer made signals that Pellegrino was not doing anything, and was visibly upset at the end of the third round.
-Neer fought Gleison Tibau as a late replacement for injured Sean Sherk at UFC 104 on October 24, 2009 and lost the fight due to a unanimous decision.
+Neer fought Gleison Tibau as a late replacement for injured Sean Sherk at UFC 104 on October 24, 2009, and lost the fight due to a unanimous decision.
 Neer was subsequently released from the UFC with a record of 2–3 since his return to the organization.